Tags

 Every emotional nuance needed is hit on cue.
 When he draws out “Chiiiiiiiiiiiiild” is his light breathy range at 1:13 it’s breathtaking.
 The earthier sax solo that makes up the break 2/3rds of the way through leads to his big scene kicking off with an urgent “BAY-BEE, BAY-BEE, BAY-BEE” as he follows with his most impassioned vocal yet, then pulls back with aplomb to draw you in even closer for the payoff.
 By the time he swells in volume once more for the finale you can feel the theater about to erupt with applause.

-In the spring of 1948 though I Feel Like Crying gives plenty of reason for optimism looking forward.
+In the spring of 1948 I Feel Like Crying gives plenty of reason for optimism looking forward.
 With the recent upswing of instrumental rock releases carrying the weight for the entire genre this reinforces the importance of the vocal side of the equation in rock’s emerging story and is without question the best vocal performance we’ve heard around these parts in months, validating the expectations we had on Tibbs the first time we heard him.

 He’s got it in him to be a superstar and from now on that’s what we’ll expect.